Topics A to D

 - To expect that the violation and outcome be kept private unless specified otherwise.

-- New evidence/information becomes available that was not previously presented
+- New evidence is available that was not previously presented.

 We value a community that balances individual and group needs.
 Courtesy, respect, and consideration are the normal expectations in the apartments, houses, and residence halls 24 hours every day.
 To support academic achievement and recognize personal and group needs, please be considerate of neighbors and monitor your noise level.
 Courtesy hours are always in effect.
 If you are being disturbed by others’ noise at any time, it is expected that you will go directly to them and request that they lower their noise level.
 If the problem is not resolved in this manner, contact the CA/RA on duty.
 House residents must adhere to all city noise ordinances.